 - Panel members and Elders also have a role to let the defendant know that they do not accept or tolerate criminal behaviour in the Aboriginal and Torres Strait Islander community.
 They also have an opportunity to speak with the defendant to explore ways in which criminal behaviour can be avoided in the future.

-The Galambany Court has led and has capacity to continue to enhance relationships between the Aboriginal and Torres Strait Islander community and the ACT criminal justice system.
+The Galambany Court will continue to enhance relationships between the Aboriginal and Torres Strait Islander community and the ACT criminal justice system.

 Contact details for the Galambany Court are:

 12 Moore Street

 GPO Box 158